censorship-no-archive/ceno1/doc/threatModel.md

 ##### NCC-CENO-009: Firefox Add-Ons Can Modify CENO Add-On
-The CENO team has followed the auditor's suggestion and now ships a pre-configured profile that loads the Firefox CENO add-on, while blocks access to Mozilla Add-On site.
+The CENO team has followed the auditor's suggestion and now ships a pre-configured profile that loads the Firefox CENO add-on, while blocking access to the Mozilla Add-On site.
 Therefore the issue is **resolved**.

 ##### NCC-CENO-007: Sensitive Information Stored In Bridge Server logs
 The CENO team has followed the auditor's suggestions and we consider this issue